Careers and Internships

 A resource with numerous links to international jobs and internships.

 Internships at the International Monetary Fund in Washington.

 Internships at the Organization of American States (OAS) in Washington.

 Internships in Dijon, France.
 Open to all VT students.

-These ten-week, paid internships are open to all students with a background in French.
+These ten-week paid internships are open to all students with a background in French.
 The internships are organized through the Groupe Ecole Supérieure de Commerce Dijon Bourgogne.
-Selection of students is made by the Pamplin College of Business but open to all students.
+The selection of students is made by the Pamplin College of Business but is open to all students.
 The duration of the internships is June 1st to August 15th.
 The coordinating school in France will attempt to match students' interests with jobs in the Dijon area.
 For more information contact Dr. Reed Kennedy.